JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

    Arch based => `sudo pacman -S jdk17-openjdk`
 3. Open the terminal
 4. Make sure you are in the directory containing `Mindustry-Archipelago.jar` (The file you downloaded from the release page.)
-5. Type `java -jar Mindustry-Archipelago.jar` in the terminal.
+5. Run the game by typing `java -jar Mindustry-Archipelago.jar` in the terminal.
+6. Go to Settings -> Archipelago and enter your game information to connect.
+(Or use the chat's client commands)
-6. Have fun.
+7. Have fun.

 ## Known bugs